cdeucher/product-price-tracking-iac/README.md

+### About this repository:
+The objective of this project is to create an application where you can subscribe with an email, link to a AWS product page and price target.
+If the price of the product drops below the price target, you will receive an email notification with the new price.

+To make this possible, we will use the following AWS services:
+- AWS API Gateway
+- AWS Lambda
+- AWS DynamoDB
+- AWS Route53
+- AWS SNS
+- AWS CloudWatch
+- AWS S3
+- AWS Step Functions
+- AWS IAM
+- AWS Certificate Manager
+- AWS Cognito

 ### Serverless architecture for AWS Lambda and AWS API Gateway

 This repository contains the IaC and Functions for the [java-selenium-aws-api-gateway-rest](https://github.com/cdeucher/java-selenium-aws-api-gateway-rest) project.